ellakoa/postcard-poem/content/posts/beautiful-sky.md

 ---
 title: Beautiful Sky
 description: >
-  A place to rest before continuing the long walk along the Jurassic coastline of Dorset, taking time to consider the beauty and enormity of the sky.
+  A place to rest before continuing a steep climb along the Jurassic coastline of Dorset, taking time to consider the beauty and enormity of the sky.
 aspect: landscape
 image: /img/beautiful-sky-1.jpg